-Calculating virus titers is a complicated way of saying that a scientist is counting the number of viruses in a particular sample.
-To calculate virus titers, scientists infect plates of growing bacteria with virus solutions at varying concentrations and figure out the number of viruses in the original solution by counting the bacteria that have died due to the viral infection.
+Calculating titer for a virus is a complicated way of saying that a scientist is counting the number of viruses in a particular sample.
+To calculate virus titers, scientists infect plates of growing bacteria with viral solutions at varying concentrations and figure out the number of viruses in the original solution by counting the bacteria that have died due to the viral infection.

 Put on gloves, fill 10 culture tubes with 9 ml of broth and label them “10^-1,” “10^-2”, “10^-3,” and so on until “10^-10.”
-These tubes will be used for viral serial dilutions.
+These tubes will be used for viral serial dilutions used to calculate phage titer.
 Since viruses can grow to incredibly high concentrations, you need to dilute them in order to count them effectively.
 Each tube represents a ten-fold dilution of the virus.

-Take 1 ml of the virus culture that you want to titer and transfer it to the tube titled “10^-1” with a pipette.
+Take 1 ml of the virus culture that you want to calculate phage titer for and transfer it to the tube titled “10^-1” with a pipette.
 Mix the tube well.
 This is your first ten-fold dilution.

 Sciencing Video Vault